researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 ## Architecture Options

-One of the major design choices of the reputation systems architecture is who should be able to access transaction data which is the basis for calculating a rating or reputation.
-We see two alternatives: either making rating data public and accessable for everybody or making rating data private and only accessible for the owner and other partners and services which are trusted.
+Main design choices of the reputation systems architecture is who should be able to access transaction data which is the basis for calculating a rating or reputation.
+Furthermore the system could be centralized or decentralized.
+We will start describing an approach making rating data public and accessable for everybody.
+In the following we descibe different approaches with more or less privacy for rating data (centralized and dezentralized).

 ### Public Rating Data Approach